lee-jiwon/lee-jiwon.github.io/research.md

 ## Journal Articles

 Lee, Jiwon.
-Forthcoming.[{Age, Period, and Cohort Analysis with Bounding and Interactions](https://journals.sagepub.com/doi/10.1177/00491241241266279). *Sociological Methods & Research*.
+Forthcoming.
+[Age, Period, and Cohort Analysis with Bounding and Interactions](https://journals.sagepub.com/doi/10.1177/00491241241266279). *Sociological Methods & Research*.

 Morgan, Stephen L. and Jiwon Lee.
 2024.
 [A Rolling Panel Model of Cohort, Period, and Aging Effects for the Analysis of the General Social Survey](https://journals.sagepub.com/doi/abs/10.1177/00491241211043135). *Sociological Methods & Research* 53:369-420.